 To give users easier access to all of their soundtags than the map view, the audio view lists all of the tags together with map links, and deletion option.
 Tags can be played here as well to better identify them, or downloaded to store a precious memory.

-Figure 4.
-General settings can be edited in the settings view.
+Figure 3.
+Left: The audio view lets users quickly browse through all their created tags.
+Right: General settings can be edited in the settings view.